CodingLawyerX/weobject/README.md

 4. For multiple accounts: send one email with all platforms in BCC to simplify the process

 ### Your Data, Your Choice
-The law is on your side, but only you better assert your rights to maintain control of your digital identity.
+The law is on your side, but you better your rights to maintain control of your digital identity.

 ### In case of Pushback
 If this repository faces takedown attempts, we will immediately restore it at [www.simpliant.eu](https://www.simpliant.eu).